ehildenb/imp/fun.md

 -   The basic builtin data-types of integers, booleans and strings.

 -   Builtin lists, which can hold any elements, including other lists.
-    Lists are enclosed in square brackets and their elements are colon-separated; e.g., `[ 1 : 2 : 3 : .Exps ]`.
+    Lists are enclosed in square brackets and their elements are colon-separated; e.g., `[ 1 : 2 : 3 : .Vals ]`.

 -   User-defined data-types, by means of constructor terms.
     Constructor names start with a capital letter (while any other identifier in the language starts with a lowercase letter), and they can be followed by an arbitrary number of space separated arguments.